CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 • Substance restrictions: Lead, mercury, and other chemicals and heavy metals

-• Physical properties: Sharp points, loose parts, etc
+• Physical properties: Sharp points, loose parts, small parts, etc

 • Flammability